fmaussion/fmaussion.github.io/_posts/2018-10-06-glacier-graphics.md

 comments: true
 ---

-This week I had to prepare a 30 min presentation for an audience of scientists with no glaciological background.
-I wanted to explain some basic concepts of glaciology, such as accumulation, ablation, equilibrium line altitude and mass movements in a glacier.
+Last week I had to prepare a presentation for an audience with no glaciological background.
+I wanted to explain some basic concepts of glaciology such as **accumulation**, **ablation**, **equilibrium line altitude** and **mass movement** in a glacier.

-Since I'm no good at drawing and I thought these kind of graphics might be useful on other occasions, I asked a professional graphic designer (who also happens to be my sister) to make a series of simple glacier graphics that I could click through while explaining the major concepts.
+Since I'm no good at drawing and I thought that such graphics might be useful for further occasions, I asked a professional graphic designer (who also happens to be my sister) to make a series of simple glacier graphics that I could click through while explaining the concepts.

-Here is the result (click on the images for a larger version and to scroll between them):
+Here is the result *(click on the images for a larger version and to scroll between them)*:

 <a href="https://raw.githubusercontent.com/OGGM/glacier-graphics/master/glacier_intro/png/glacier_01.png">